crashka/seeding/README.md

 Ray solved this (i.e. no repeat interactions) for 32 and 33 players across 8 rounds (see the `.csv` and `.stats` files in this repo), so it should also be solvable for 34 players and above, since it only gets easier to avoid repeats as you add players.
-The stats for the sample run above shows an average of 1.47 repeat interactions (for any one player) across the 8 rounds.
-Suboptimal.
-Note that all of the repeats are repeat *opponents*, since the script has a hardwired constraint of considering only first time interactions when selecting partners.
+The stats for the sample run above shows an average of 1.24 repeat interactions (for any one player) across the 8 rounds.
+Suboptimal (should be zero).
+Note that all of the repeats are *repeat opponents*—this is because the script has a hardwired constraint of considering only first time interactions when selecting partners.

 Side notes: